 TRANSPORTATION $06.22 AP.1

-Driver's Responsibilities
+Driver Rights and Responsibilities

 Bus driver qualifications and responsibilities are found in state regulation, local transportation manuals, as applicable, and in documents distributed by the Kentucky Department of Education.

+Driver Rights

+Driver rights are delineated in KRS 158.110 and Board Policy 06.22.

 Explanation: HB 446 amends KRS 158.110 to require development of a district transportation services policy Based on the Statewide Transportation Services Policy Guidelines including driver rights and the standard for student behavior, reporting, and protection from RETALIATION on school-sponsored transportation.